tractordev/toolkit-go/desktop/linux/README.md

 ## TODO

 - Transparency call are succesful but no effect?
 - Focus has no effect?
+What is the intended effet of focus?
 - Does purego has static linking, something like linking at compile time and purego just loading them in runtime?
+- Reload undoes user effects, like resize and positioning.

 - Testing?
   - All api.